 - 1. Looked after and all previously looked after children, who became subject to an adoption, child arrangement order or special guardianship order.
 This includes children who appear to the admission authority to have been in state care outside of England prior to adoption. - 2.
-Children who live in the defined area (Boughton) and have an older sibling continuing at the school at the time of admission of the younger child - 3.
+Children who live in the defined area (the parish of Boughton) and have a sibling continuing at the school at the time of admission - 3.
 Children of staff, where that member of staff has been employed at the school for two or more years at the time at which the application for admission to the school is made, and/or the member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage in the area. - 4.
-Children who live in the defined area (Boughton) - 5.
-Children who live outside of the defined area and have an older sibling continuing at the school at the time of admission of the younger child - 6.
+Children who live in the defined area (the parish of Boughton) - 5.
+Children who live outside of the defined area and have a sibling continuing at the school at the time of admission. - 6.
 Other children